Already our research is starting to have impact.

 Thanks to data collected through the survey, it was understood that some Trusts didn’t have enough access to PPE

-Ours was a large voice in the £15 billion that has been put to the government as funding to support the NHS workers
+Ours was a large voice in the £15 million that has been put to the government as funding to support the NHS workers

 NHS CHECK was one of the first surveys to look into moral injury, and therefore put it on the agenda